downlz/openrouter-claude-proxy/README.md

-# Claude Code Proxy Server for OpenRouter
+# Proxy Server for Claude Code

 A Flask-based proxy server that enables Claude Code to work with OpenRouter models by transforming API requests between Anthropic's format and OpenRouter's OpenAI-compatible format.
 This solution resolves litellm API key issues and provides seamless integration between Claude Code and OpenRouter's diverse model ecosystem.